pascomnet/documentation/site/content/client-desktop-userguide/video-screensharing-tools/_index.en.md

 ### Exit Video Fullscreen Mode

-To exit the full screen mode of the video call, click the **Full Screen Mode button** in the **Video menu**.
+To exit the full screen mode of the video call, click the {{< ui-button "fullscreen mode button">}} in the **Video menu**.
 The video image is then integrated into the group in the pascom client.

 ![Active Video Call minimized](video_minimized.en.jpg) *Active Video Call minimized in the pascom client*